stencillogic/Start-with-Rust-fast/README.md

 *Newtype pattern*

 _Newtype_ pattern can be used to implement a trait defined in a different crate on a struct or enum defined in another crate.
-Because it is not possible to do directly the type can be wrapped in struct for which the trait will be implemented.
+Because it is not possible to do directly, the type can be wrapped in struct for which the trait will be implemented.

 Example: